barryvdh/laravel-async-queue/readme.md

         ...
     }

+Set the default to `async`, either by changing to config or setting `QUEUE_DRIVER` in your `.env` file to `async`.

-By default, `php` is used as the binary path to PHP.
+> Note: By default, `php` is used as the binary path to PHP.
 You can change this by adding the `binary` option to the queue config.
 You can also add extra arguments (for HHVM for example)

     'connections' => array(
         ...